ReDI-School/ux_ui_bootcamp/projects/03_web_application/Bonus_milestone.md

 # BONUS Milestone - Design Systems and Libraries

+> Bonus Milestones are optional.
+They are an extra challenge if you are finished and satisfied with the previous milestones of your project.

 You dive into Design Systems and modify material design styles according to your design.

 **You will learn more about:**